MaxArt2501/array-observe/readme.md

 ## Benchmarks

-Some benchmarks have been created, using [benchmark.js](http://benchmarkjs.com/), testing the performances of the wrapped array methods.
+Some benchmarks have been created, using [benchmark.js](http://benchmarkjs.com/), testing the performances of the wrapped array methods (see some [results](benchmarks.md)).

 After having installed the development dependencies (see above), open the [index.html](../benchmark/index.html) file in the benchmark/ directory in your browser of choice.
 To test node.js < 0.11.13, run `npm run benchmark`.

 The benchmarks won't start if `Array.observe` is natively supported.

 ## License